ollielynas/md-website/md_files/portfolio/golf/dino game.md

 # Dino Game

-A golfed version of the chrome dino game that can be played in the terminal
+A golfed version of the chrome dino game that can be played in the terminal This was made to be able to fit into my discord description

+Thanks to [BelgianSalamander](https://github.com/BelgianSalamander) for helping

 <pre>
 <code class="language-python">